JustusAdam/marvin-docs/Configuration.md

 Configuration for marvin is written in the [configurator](https://hackage.haskell.com/package/configurator) syntax.

+## System config

-Configuration pertaining to the bot is stored under the "bot" key.
+Configuration pertaining to the system itself is stored under the "bot" key.

 ```
 bot {